 The great news is that by now part of the work is already done.
 Just by reviewing your feedback you have increased your self-awareness.
 Nice!
 However the biggest developmental benefits come from taking action based on what you’ve learned.

 - Focus - Don't try to change everything at once!
-Instead summarise your feedback and choose a single area to tackle first.
+Instead summarize your feedback and choose a single area to tackle first.
 Use our Action Plan to help this process (located in the Review Feedback section of your Culture Amp online reports.

 - Ideate - Once you have chosen one area to focus on, come up with a few ideas of how you might address it.
 For example, if you received feedback that your resilience needs work, one idea could be to moderate your caffeine intake (after realising that it makes you appear on edge), another could be to take walking breaks and also to speak to a resilient senior in your company about their coping strategies.
 Then test your ideas out with people who are close to you (team members, colleagues, even friends or family).